sourslaw/Mechanique_Technology_Blog/README.md

 ### The User Story for this project is as follows:
 - AS A developer who writes about tech, I WANT a CMS-style blog site, SO THAT I can publish articles, blog posts, and my thoughts and opinions
-AS A developer who writes about tech
-I WANT a CMS-style blog site
-SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ### The codebase meets the following criteria for acceptance:
 - WHEN I visit the site for the first time, THEN I am presented with the homepage which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in